Hmm, how to write about me? I’m a rather shy stay in the background person. Nevertheless, the author’s world calls for bios.

 As a reader, I love real details.
 As far as I’m concerned, real information just makes a story better.
 As a writer, I especially love to dabble in that tantalizing area that lies between fact and fancy.
 Writing stories around factual information allows the author a better chance at suspending disbelief and make the implausible plausible.

-When not writing, I gather with friends for drumming, poetry, energy work (Reiki) and great discussions.
-You’ll also find me tirelessly dogged by my furry companions.
-Like right now…
+When not writing, I gather with friends for drumming, poetry, Reiki, and great discussions.